BeamStream/beamstream/README.md

 # Twitter Bootstrap

 Bootstrap is included via a git submodule.
-When first checking out this project you must run:
+After creating this project you must run:

     git init